Yaska1706/yaska1706/README.md

 ## I'm a Software Developer, Traveller and Space Fanatic 🔭!

-- 🌱 I’m currently learning new things everyday
+- 🌱 I’m currently learning anything anyday 😄
-- 👯 I’m looking to collaborate on different projects with Devs
+- 👯 I’m looking foward to collaborate on different projects with anybody... 💬
 - 📫 How to reach me: yasinkinyua@gmail.com
 - ⚡ Fun fact: DC is better than marvel prove me wrong 😄